Oluwole-Oni/Gun-violence-in-the-U.S.A-2013---2018-/README.md

 ## **Folders**
 01 Project Management: Contain the project brief.

-02 Data: has two subfolders
+02 Data: has two subfolders (Note: Data folder was not uploaded due to its large file size)
  - Original Data: Original dataset (with JSON spatial file for state mapping)
  - Prepared Data: Cleaned data and derived datas used for analysis.